AadeshThade/Calculator/README.md

-# Calculator Project by Aadesh Thade
+# Calculator Project by Aadesh Thade.

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.